pivotal-cf/docs-pks/gpu.md

 ## GPU Operator

-To enable GPU integration with the kubernetes environment, Nvidia provided [GPU-Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/overview.html) helm chart for managing vGPUs.
+To enable GPU integration with the Kubernetes environment, NVIDIA provided [GPU-Operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/overview.html) helm chart for managing vGPUs.
 It can handle driver life-cycle management, node labeling, container-toolkit installation etc.

 Please follow [GPU-Operator installation guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html#operator-install-guide) to install it to the cluster.

-Here is an example for typical installation, you can customize the helm chart installation to suit your needs.
+Here is an example for typical installation, you can customize the Helm chart installation to suit your needs.
 You can reference nvidia documentation for the [chart-customization-options](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html#chart-customization-options).

 The following are sample commands for installing GPU-Operator